 Nutrition is cumulative.
 Your child will get their nutrients over the course of days and weeks from the different foods they eat.
 It’s okay if every single meal isn’t “perfect.”
 Just aim for a general trend of balanced choices.
 Do the best with what you have, when you can, and let go of the rest.

-Schedules are BUSY with sports, work, school activities, homework, etc. I get it.
 And often the thought, “it’s so crazy.
 I’ll just do it in the morning.” pops into my head.
 But, at least for me, putting making lunches off till the morning somehow doesn’t make them any easier/quicker to face.
 And often actually makes it feel even crazier because of the time crunch to get everyone dressed, fed, and out the door on time in the morning.
 Or to juggle zoom calls and work and at-home assignments.

 At our house, we all clear the dinner table dishes and, while my husband loads the dishwasher, the kids and I get started on lunches and snacks for the next day.
 That means we’re saving time by not making an extra mess in between meals (the clean-up gets rolled into the dinner clean-up!).